The term “healthcare concierge services” can be confusing in today’s healthcare landscape and often means different things to different people.

 Let’s dig in to each of these to provide a clear picture of the difference.

 Fee-for-care concierge services are also called concierge medicine or direct primary care.
 The goal of these types of services is to provide an alternative to health insurance.
 Medical providers directly charge their patients a flat fee (monthly, quarterly or annually) that pays for routine office visits, lab work and simple diagnostics.
 Patients receive no health plan assistance for those routine office needs.
 Patients do, however, often still need to carry health insurance to cover specialist visits, hospital services, prescriptions and catastrophic health events.

 A health plan or employer that chooses to offer these types of concierge services is attempting to help healthcare consumers get the most out of their health and wellness benefits, and make the fragmented and often-confusing business of healthcare simpler.
-The goal is for them to get what they need to live their healthiest lives, which is good for consumers, payers, providers and employers.
+The goal is for consumers to get what they need to live their healthiest lives, which is good for all … consumers, payers, providers and employers.

-Each health plan (for each of their employer groups, even) will typically customize their advocacy program, but some of the components might include: the assignment of a personal healthcare guide to each individual, holistic onboarding for new members, personalized and actionable health risk assessment engagement, hand-holding through program enrollment and physician selection, care coordination and follow-up support, tailored health coaching, treatment and medication adherence assistance, and on-demand clinical and cost decision support.
+Each health plan will typically customize their advocacy program, but some of the components might include: the assignment of a personal healthcare guide to each individual, holistic onboarding for new members, personalized and actionable health risk assessment engagement, hand-holding through program enrollment and physician selection, care coordination and follow-up support, tailored health coaching, treatment and medication adherence assistance, and on-demand clinical and cost decision support.

 By providing this kind of trusted, one-on-one support, much like delivering concierge services to guests at a high-end hotel, plans can create exceptional experiences.

 Health concierge-level advocacy, when done well, strengthens the critical partnership among employers, clinicians, members and health plans.
 And it empowers healthcare consumers to be an active participant in their own care.